The Lute Player by Caravaggio

 Eight works will therefore be brought together that offer the exceptional circumstance of going through the entire existence of Caravaggio, from the first certain work in the collection, the Sick Bacchus, to the last one he had with him before he died

-This path through all the stylistic changes, technical and executive matters, will give an opportunity to Caravaggio studies to define the dating of the two versions of the Lute Player.
-In fact, Caravaggio has repeatedly measured himself with this iconographic theme, inducing variations that reveal not only the nature and preferences of the clients but also, as the diagnostic investigations seem to confirm, aspects of his executive practice, of his painting, which is never the same.
+This path through all the stylistic changes and technical and executive matters will give an opportunity to Caravaggio studies to define the dating of the two versions of the Lute Player.
+Caravaggio has repeatedly measured himself with this iconographic theme, inducing variations that reveal not only the nature and preferences of the clients but also, as the diagnostic investigations seem to confirm, aspects of the executive practice of his painting, which is never the same.

 The exhibition will also make it possible to test the method of the Caravaggio Research Institute, an international project aimed at creating an integrated digital platform in which to share on a scientific level all the data relating to Caravaggio’s works of art for their comparison.

 The exhibition will have a second stage in the Hermitage Museum in St. Petersburg from September